-2.4.
-Statistical analysis
+2.4 Statistical analysis

-Variograms and kriging
+2.4.1 Variograms and kriging

 To create maps of larval densities, variograms from all data points for each year and each season were estimated and modelled.
-Ordinary Kriging was used to predict the larval numbers across Great Britain at points on a 10 km grid and were contoured and clipped to the area where OSR was grown in 2016 and 2017 (determined using the CEH Landcover + crops map for 2016 and 2017 with a 10km buffer applied around each parcel of land) in ArcMap (ESRI).
+Ordinary Kriging was used to predict the larval numbers across Great Britain at points on a 10 km grid and were contoured and clipped to the area where OSR was grown in 2016 and 2017 (determined using the CEH Landcover + crops map for 2016 and 2017 with a 10 km buffer applied around each parcel of land) in ArcMap (ESRI).
 In the case of CSFB larval counts, where the distribution was skewed, a log transformation was used before estimation of the variogram.
 However, distribution still did not conform to the assumption of normality, and so the method of Cressie and Hawkins36 was used for a more robust estimation of the variogram.
 Variograms were modelled using an exponential function as this provided the best fit to all the data.
 Whilst this function does not provide a finite range as it approaches its sill asymptotically, it does still allow an estimate of the effective range over which 95% of the variance is reached.
-All the spatial analysis were performed using GenStat37.
+All the spatial analyses were performed using GenStat.37

-Random Forest and decision tree
+2.4.2 Random Forest and decision tree

 Because many of the variables, especially the weather variables, were different measurements or combinations of the main variables and therefore highly correlated, a Random Forest (RF) analysis was performed to assess the relative importance of the explanatory variables to include in the regression models.
-The number of larvae were categorised into 4 groups (absent (0 larvae), low (1-10), medium (11-50), high (>50)).
+The number of larvae were categorized into four groups [absent (0 larvae), low (1-10), medium (11-50), high (>50)].
 All variables mentioned in Tables 1 and 2 were included in the RF model.
 When modelling the spring larval data, the number of larvae in the previous autumn samples were also included as a variable as it could affect the number of larvae later in the season.
 A total of 29 and 40 variables were included in autumn and spring analyses, respectively.
-Each model run was allowed to generate 5000 trees 38 and was run ten times (creating 50,000 trees) to obtain an estimate variation in variable importance.
-The Mtry value (number of available predictor variables at each split) was set to be \sqrt{p} , as recommended for classification ^{39,40}.
-The Mean Decrease Gini, (total decrease in node impurities from splitting on the variables averaged over all trees) was used to select the most important variables for estimating the number of CSFB larvae across all the trees that make up the forest 41.
-Then, a decision tree was constructed with the selected variables.
+Each model run was allowed to generate 5000 trees38 and was run 10 times (creating 50 000 trees) to obtain an estimate variation in variable importance.
+The Mtry value (number of available predictor variables at each split) was set to be \sqrt{p} . as recommended for classification.^{39,40} The Mean Decrease Gini, (total decrease in node impurities from splitting on the variables averaged over all trees) was used to select the most important variables for estimating the number of CSFB larvae across all the trees that make up the forest.41 Then, a decision tree was constructed with the selected variables.

-Random Forest analyses were performed in R version 3.6.2 42 using the 'Random Forest' package 43 and based on the script from Coulthard et al 38.
-The packages 'rpart' 44, 'rpart.plot' 45, and 'partykit' 46 were used to build a decision tree as a result of the consensus RF model run.
+Random Forest analyses were performed in R version 3.6.242 using the 'Random Forest' package43 and based on the script from Coulthard et al.38 The packages 'rpart',44 'rpart.plot',45 and 'party-kit'46 were used to build a decision tree as a result of the consensus RF model run.